For beginners, finding the right climbing shoe can be an extremely daunting task.

 - Don’t buy painful shoes!

 If you have further questions or don’t know which product to choose, our customer service will be glad to assist you.
-You can contact it on weekdays from 10:00 to 16:00 by telephone +49 (0)7121/70 120 or by email.
+They are available during the week from 9 a.m. till 4 p.m. and can be reached by phone at 03 33 33 67058 or via e-mail.